 Two simple phrases would sum up the co-ed JBU Club Volleyball team: We love the game of volleyball and we love using sports as a way to Glorify God.
 JBU Club Volleyball is an equal opportunity club, inviting all skill levels to come play with us, from the seasoned veteran to the player that is slightly inexperienced but would love to learn.
 We believe that through the instruction, learning and participating in volleyball, members will learn the value of hard work, team play and Christ over all.

 At JBU, our Rugby Club pursues the head-heart-hand philosophy of John Brown University.
 We seek to combine the hard-hitting game of rugby with Christ-like attitudes and actions.
 Our teams desire not only to improve our skills in the sport of rugby, but also to be a positive Christian witness on and off the pitch.
 Our team finishes each practice and each match with prayer and a united singing of the "Doxology."
 This serves to remind all who look on the true reason for the club and to whom we give all glory and honor for the team, Jesus Christ.

 Men's Ultimate Frisbee

-JBU Ironfist is a competitive collegiate ultimate frisbee team that seeks to provide JBU students the opportunity to play competitive Ultimate Frisbee against other college level clubs and organizations, to provide an example of Christian athletes to a largely non-Christian community and to represent JBU to other colleges.
+JBU Ironfist is a competitive collegiate ultimate frisbee team that seeks to provide JBU students the opportunity to play competitive Ultimate Frisbee against other college level clubs and organizations, to provide an example of Christian athletes and to represent JBU to other colleges.

 The Women's Ultimate Frisbee Team provides the opportunity to play competitive Ultimate Frisbee against other college level clubs and organizations.
-We strive to provide an example of Christian athletes to a largely non-Christian community, to build a strong and supportive team community and to represent John Brown University to other colleges.
+We strive to provide an example of Christian athletes, to build a strong and supportive team community and to represent John Brown University to other colleges.

 JBU Shooting Sports Club